 1) An item, material or finished article sold in commerce that meets ALL of the following criteria:

-2) Vermicompost/worm castings (worm manure) for which all feedstocks have been composted prior to their being fed to the worms AND which meets PFRP (Processes to Further Reduce Pathogens).
+2) Vermicompost/worm castings (worm manure) for which all feedstocks have been composted prior to their being fed to the worms AND those feedstocks meet PFRP (Processes to Further Reduce Pathogens).